-We also maintain on the grounds a large stable of horses for your riding pleasure and offer pony rides for the kids.
+We also maintain on the grounds a large stable of horses for daily rides and offer pony rides for the kids.
 Visitors can embark upon guided trail rides, group rides, and even horseback weddings for the adventurous.

-As Red Rock Canyon’s “best kept secret”, Bonnie Springs Ranch remains an establishment and recreation area committed to serving visitors from all over the world (or just a car ride away) the ultimate scenic experience.
+As Red Rock Canyon’s “best kept secret”, Bonnie Springs Ranch remains an establishment and recreation area committed to giving visitors from all over the world (or just a car ride away) the ultimate scenic experience.
 Additionally, Old Town has given us a platform to start our western museum project to preserve the memory and aesthetics of a bygone era.

 Phone: 702-875-4191 | facebook.com/bonniesprings LIKE US! | Text “bonniesprings” to 90210